huy2272/OthelloWebsite/README.md

 # OthelloWebsite
 ##This branch contains code for leaderboard implementation

--Read data from text files
+-Read data from JSON file
 -Extract winner/loser or draw from text file
 -Display scores on a leaderboard